ericsun95/Flying-High-Again/written_exam/markedquestions.md

 ###  Pitot-Static System
 Altitude (All kinds of altitude) (TODO)

-Pressure Altitude is the indicated altitude when an altimeter is set to 29.92 in Hg (1013 hPa in other parts of the world).
+1. Pressure Altitude is the indicated altitude when an altimeter is set to 29.92 in Hg (1013 hPa in other parts of the world).
 It is primarily used in aircraft performance calculations and in high-altitude flight.
 Density Altitude is formally defined as “pressure altitude corrected for nonstandard temperature variations.”
+2. When the altimeter is at sea level under standard conditions, indicated altitude and true altitude are equal.

-True Altitude is height above mean sea level (MSL).
+3. True Altitude is height above mean sea level (MSL).
 Absolute Altitude is height above ground level (AGL).

 > One inch of Hg is equal to approximately 1,000' of altitude.
 The difference between 29.15 and 29.85 is an increase of .70" Hg, or 700' of increased altitude indication.